Finding the shortest path on a graph

-Graphs are often used as an element of models in logistics, transport, information or social networks and other related systems.
+Graphs are often used as an element of models in logistics, transportation, information, or social media tasks, and other related systems.
 They are abstract mathematical objects consisting of vertices (vertex, vertices) and edges (edges).
-Usually, each vertex has a unique number, and edges are denoted by two numbers - the numbers of vertices they connect.
+Usually, each vertex has its own unique number, and the edges are indicated by two numbers – the numbers of the vertices they connect.

-Some information (such as coordinates or bandwidth) can be attached to nodes and edges.
-The Graphs.jl library assumes that additional information is stored in an external table or dictionary (Dict).
-Entries can be mapped to vertices (via their numbers) or edges (via a tuple of numbers identifying the edge).
-Sparse matrices (SparseArrays.jl) can be used for economy.
+Some information may be associated with nodes and edges (for example, coordinates or bandwidth).
+In the library Graphs.jl it is assumed that additional information is stored in an external table or dictionary (Dict).
+Records can be linked to vertices (via their numbers) or edges (via a tuple of numbers identifying the edge).
+Sparse matrices can be used to save money (SparseArrays.jl).

 Pkg.add(["GraphRecipes", "Graphs"])